tq-systems/meta-tq/doc/README.TQMa8Mx.md

 echo mem > /sys/power/state
 ```

-Send linux to sleep mode and press one of the gpio buttons S\[1,2,3\] afterwards:
+Send Linux to sleep mode and press one of the gpio buttons S\[1,2,3\] afterwards:

 ```
 echo mem > /sys/power/state